subhrangshu9/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a simple implementation of Tic-Tac-Toe game using python.
-This is a simple implementation of Tic-Tac-Toe game using C language.
+This is a simple implementation of Tic-Tac-Toe game using python and another one using C language as well.